-I was recently asked for some California desserts.
+I never really thought about learning how to make California desserts but recently I was asked for some recipes.
 I had to stop and think because I really never thought about California having specific dessert recipes.
 I have certainly found through this website that desserts are loved worldwide; first all chocolate desserts and then I would say the next category would be cheesecakes.

 It is hard to say which desserts are favored in different countries and it is really hard to say which ones are the most favored in the different states.
 It seems that the same dessert recipes or similar ones are appreciated in all the states.

-This was a new question for me so I asked myself, what I think of when thinking about California desserts.
+This was a new question for me.
+I asked myself, how am I going to tell someone how to make California desserts.
 The first thing that came to my mind was all the delicious oranges from that state.
 Although I consider Florida one of my homes, most of the time when I purchased oranges, the only ones available were from California.

 Sister Donna said to me when she visited me in Florida, “Where are all the Florida oranges”?
 I had to admit that I had no idea but we could always get beautiful California oranges.
 You can see why this is the first thought which came to mind when trying to answer this question.

-The next ingredient used in so many California desserts would have to be the many delicious berries.
+When I am thinking about how to make California desserts, the next ingredient I would use would have to be the many delicious berries.
 When I was very young, my sister Gloria visited Knott’s Berry Farm.
 I remember she brought back many jars of their delicious jams.
 I still have a mug from out there and I use it every day.
 I have heard so many people who I know that live out there talk about all the delicious raspberries and blackberries grown there.
 Although I have visited California, there were so many things to do that I never got to see the fields of berries.
 I also want to add to this, I have heard so much about this state’s dates and apricots; both of which I love and are used in many California desserts.
 Date bars have been a favorite since childhood and Sister Gloria got me hooked on apricots, especially her apricot cookie recipe.

 One place I did visit when I was in California was the Ghirardelli candy factory.
 Now I know this might be “old hat” to you Californians, but I cannot leave this fine chocolate out when talking about California desserts.
 This wonderful ingredient is the favorite all over the world and I would be crucified for not mentioning it; and all the fabulous California desserts created with it.
 Another place I was able to visit was Napa Valley.
 What a wonderful section of wines to have available for adding to almost any recipe and some fabulous California desserts.